 The average median public relations manager salary is $111,280 (Source: BLS)

 Bachelor’s degree holders work in positions as diverse as intelligence analyst, client service specialist, business development manager, and project manager (Source: forbes.com)

 91 percent of the net increase in jobs held by those at least 25 years old are filled by those with at least a bachelor’s degree (Source: marketwatch.com)

 120 credits are required for the Bachelor of Science in Liberal Arts.
-Degree depths in two different disciplines are required.
-Students may complete an optional Area of Focus by taking 21 or more credits in a single discipline.
 Structured concentrations in Population Health, Logistics Operations Management, or Professional and Technical Writing are also options.

 The logistics operations management concentration prepares you to understand the complex strategic and analytic processes of procurement and inventory control, as well as the managing, coordinating, transporting, and distributing both goods and services.
 It’s especially well-suited to military students with career goals related to product acquisition, allocation, and delivery management within government and military agencies.